2018 Scholarship Offering

 The scholarship recipient will be selected based on academic performance as well as having demonstrated leadership, concern for the environment and commitment to the community.

-Eligibility requirements and application can be found at: www.acresinfo.org.
+Eligibility requirements and scholarship application can be found at: www.acresinfo.org.